codecombat/codecombat/app/assets/markdown/getting-started.md

 <img src="http://files.codecombat.com/docs/getting-started/bulk-assign.png" title="Bulk Assign Courses" alt="bulk-assign" width="400px"/>

 Once a student is enrolled, you’ll be able to assign additional courses to them.
 We recommend not assigning students to more than one course ahead of where they currently are.
-You can bulk-assign a course to multiple students at a time by selecting students using checkboxes on the left-hand side (or the “Select All” checkbox), then choosing the appropriate course from the dropdown menu, and then clicking “Assign to Selected Students.”
+You can assign a course to multiple students at a time by selecting students using checkboxes on the left-hand side (or the “Select All” checkbox), then choosing the appropriate course from the dropdown menu, and then clicking “Assign Course.”

 ##### STEP 8
 ## Start Teaching!